Our Principles and Other Priorities

 People Empowerment + Safety Culture

 As part of a broader safety outreach initiative with the goal of promoting a strong safety culture, EHSS established regular safety meetings with various groups.
-A new collaboration with the Organ Manufacturing Group in Manchester, NH. has resulted in several safety enhancements including industrial hygiene assessments, enhanced engineering controls, and improved hazard communications of materials used in emerging technologies.
-The longstanding Regenerative Medicine Laboratory Safety Committee was formed by employees with representation from each department that meets routinely to encourage, assess, and contribute to the positive safety culture.
-Although the pandemic restricted in-person meetings, we continued our collaborative safety efforts by meeting virtually.
+In 2021 EHSS worked with the Organ Manufacturing Group (OMG) in Manchester, NH to establish a site safety committee.
+The OMG safety committee consists of members representing individual contributors and site leadership.
+The OMG Safety Committee meets routinely to encourage, assess, and contribute to the positive safety culture.

 Occupational Health and Safety

-We had eight work-related injuries (with one being OSHA recordable) for our U.S. operations in 2020.
-This resulted in a recordable injury incidence rate of 0.1, significantly below the incidence rate of 1.7 per 100 full-time workers for our industry.
+We had four work-related injuries, including one classified as an OSHA recordable, for our US operations in 2021.
+This resulted in a recordable injury incidence rate of 0.1 cases per 100 full-time workers, significantly below the incidence rate of 1.6 cases per 100 full-time workers in private industry.

 Aligning with Business Strategy Site Expansion

-The EHSS team aligns with our Corporate Real Estate team by joining design and construction project teams to ensure new facilities are a safe place to work and meet EHSS regulatory, compliance, and sustainable obligations.
-EHSS team members were active on various projects including the expansions of research and development facilities at Manchester NH, and La Jolla CA, the build out of the Scaffolding Center at Research Triangle Park NC, and warehouse and distribution spaces in Beltsville MD and Research Triangle Park, NC.
+The EHSS team aligns with our Corporate Real Estate department by collaborating with our design and construction project consultants to ensure new facilities are a safe place to work and meet EHSS regulatory, compliance, and sustainability obligations.
+EHSS team members were active on multiple projects across the enterprise.